golang/example/gotypes/go-types.md

 checker that loads, parses, and type-checks a complete Go program from source code.
 We use it in some of our examples and you may find it useful too.
-(Please note that until March 2016, the `golang.org/x/tools/...` packages will continue to depend on the old `golang.org/x/tools/go/types` package, not on the new standard `go/types` package.
-The two are almost identical.)